 For the tracer method a pulse of tracer fluid is injected into the main flow stream and the time taken for the tracer to pass between two detection points is measured.
 The fluid flow rate is a function of the tracer injection rate and its downstream concentration.
 A detailed description of transit-time and the dilution methods is provided in ISO 9555.

 Table 3: Verification Method Advantages and Disadvantages.
 Refer to Appendix D for methods accepted in the different regions.

-Meter Type Advantages Disadvantages Ultra-sonic Clamp on Eliminates in-line installation One meter can be used at many locations Non-invasive installation eliminates pressure losses Preventsleaking associated with in-line meterinstallations Portable Can be installed almost anywhere Does not require a fi calibration Good installation conditions necessary Electronic technician required to troubleshoot and service Must be confi ed for pipeline material, diameter and wall thickness Internal pipe conditions are often unknown Turbulence and/or suspended sediment affect the acoustic signal strength Needs precise geometry and dimensional data for the clamping arrangement and pipe, plus the speed of sound in the wedge, the pipe wall and the fl Requires a correction factor to allow for variation in the fl w profi Signal attenuation due to liner separation or scaling Verifi needs training to be competent in meters use.
-Not accepted by some Authorities without prior approval Reference Meter In-Series Can be relatively quick iffi installation is confi ed to accommodate the reference meter or there is an alternative location away from the service meter where the pipe work is adequate and no losses or leaks are present May provide an opportunity to inspect the condition of the pipe internal surface High accuracy and controlled method Independent test as not reliant on the head works setup Requires an installation that can accommodate the reference meter (in-line or bypass) so retrofi ting may be required Good installation procedures and techniques are required to stop interference by the reference meter to the fi meter if in-situ Volumetric and Gravimetric Very accurate method suitable for small volumes Not suitable for high fl w rates - particularly set time and volume method Expensive to retrofi installations Potentially large errors associated with measurements depending on tank characteristics, level measurement and temperature.
+Meter Type Advantages Disadvantages Ultra-sonic Clamp-on Eliminates in-line installation.
+One meter can be used at many locations.
+Non-invasive installation eliminates pressure losses.
+Prevents leaking associated with in-line meter installations.
+Portable.
+Can be installed almost anywhere.
+Does not require a field calibration.
+Good installation conditions necessary Electronic technician required to troubleshoot and service Must be configured for pipeline material, diameter and wall thickness.
+Internal pipe conditions are often unknown.
+Turbulence and/or suspended sediment affect the acoustic signal strength.
+Needs precise geometry and dimensional data for the clamping arrangement and pipe, plus the speed of sound in the wedge, the pipe wall and the fluid.
+Requires a correction factor to allow for variation in the flow profile.
+Signal attenuation due to liner separation or scaling.
+Verifier needs training to be competent in meters use.
+Not accepted by some Authorities without prior approval.
+Water temperature must be known for accurate results.
+Reference Meter In-Series Can be relatively quick if field installation is configured to accommodate the reference meter or there is an alternative location away from the service meter where the pipe work is adequate and no losses or leaks are present.
+May provide an opportunity to inspect the condition of the pipe internal surface.
+High accuracy and controlled method.
+Independent test as not reliant on the head works setup.
+Requires an installation that can accommodate the reference meter (in-line or bypass).
+Retrofitting may be required.
+Good installation procedures and techniques are required to stop interference by the reference meter to the field meter if in-situ.
+Leaks can be introduced at the connection point if not installed correctly.
+Volumetric and Gravimetric Method suitable for small volumes and low flow rates only.
+Can be used on gravity set ups where other methods may not be possible.
+Not suitable for high flow rates - particularly set time and volume method.
+Potentially large errors associated with measurements depending on tank characteristics, level measurement and water temperature.